Logiqx/sse-results/docs/tech/development.md

 #### Modules

-The WSW application is composed of a number of modules, most of which contain a single Python class.
+The SSE Results application is composed of a number of modules, most of which contain a single Python class.

 Each module also contains a number of unit tests so the class can be modified and tested in isolation, within the Jupyter frontend.